MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidtaskdatecompleted-canonical-property.md

 api_type:
 - COM
 ms.assetid: ae384529-55e2-4da1-9a41-acc292591a7c
-description: "Specifies the date when the user completes the task."
+description: "Specifies the date when the user completes the task.
+If set, this property must have a time component of midnight in the local time zone, converted to UTC."
 ---

 # PidLidTaskDateCompleted Canonical Property